 10. Review & Update The Roadmap

-While a product development strategy is a guide, the agile method necessitates a more agile process.
-As a result, there will be modifications over time.
+While a product development strategy serves as a guide, the agile method requires a more agile process.
+As a result, modifications will occur over time.
 Therefore, the action plan must be reviewed and updated frequently.
 Be more vigilant in the early stages of the product’s development.
 Consider the current market conditions as well.

 The preceding explains critical considerations when implementing an agile product roadmap.
 Because no single rule or guideline will work in every situation, you’ll have to develop your own.